Do you need a shortwave radio license?

 Shortwave radio is one of the more confusing elements of the radio landscape.
+Here’s what you need to know about shortwave radio license requirements.

 Everyone knows about the AM and FM radio stations that they listen to with their car stereo or portable audio system.